Landmine Row: How To Do, Muscles Worked and Variations

 5. Lift the barbell off the landmine attachment and hold it at your side.

-6. Pause at the top of the movement, then slowly lower the barbell back to the starting position.
+6. Pause at the movement’s top, then slowly lower the barbell back to the starting position.

 For More Variation, Try: Chest Supported T-Bar Row